University of Melbourne Research

 The University of Melbourne recruitment and data collection team includes: Dr Anna Barrett, Ms Kathryn Young, Dr Dakhina Mitra, Ms Kate Burke, and Ms Molly Harrington.

-HOW WILL THE EVALUATION BE CONDUCTED?
+HOW WAS THE EVALUATION CONDUCTED?

 - How the program is implemented and experienced within the school communities